Hooks Best Practices

 Section titled “Filter with matchers”Use specific matchers to avoid unnecessary hook execution.
 Instead of matching

-all tools with *, specify only the tools you need:
+all tools with *, specify only the tools you need.
+This saves the overhead of

 #!/usr/bin/env bashLOG_FILE=".gemini/hooks/debug.log"